This was MADRID31 "Contemporary Phantasmagorias" 2023

 - Free activity

-- For people who enroll in a workshop: attendance at the conferences in the auditorium of Sala Alcalá 31 it is not essential but it is recommended for its development.
+- For those who signed up for a workshop: attendance at the lectures in the Alcalá 31 auditorium was not required, but it was recommended for the workshop.

 Conferences